status-im/help.status.im/docs/en/status-communities/vote-to-make-a-community-private-or-public.md

 ## Step 3: Cast your vote {: #cast-vote}

 Skip this step if you initiated the voting process.
+The voting period lasts for 14 days.

 1. From the top navigation, select **Votes** to view ongoing votes.
 1. Find the community you want to vote for.
 If it's a vote for adding a community, select **Don't add** or **Add**.
 If it's a vote for removing a community, select **Keep** or **Remove**.